-- I. Classification of Excused or Unexcused Absence - A. A written excuse will be required of every student after absence, to be presented the day the child returns to school.
+I. Classification of Excused or Unexcused Absence

+- A. A written excuse will be required of every student after absence, to be presented the day the child returns to school.
 The principal of the local school, or designee, will determine and code the excused or unexcused status of an absence.
 If an acceptable reason for excusing an absence is not presented within three (3) days of the child's return to school, the absence will be coded as unexcused.
+(See paragraph C below for absences beyond the 5th in a semester).

+- B. Basis for Granting Excused Absence Status: (See paragraph C below for absences beyond the 5th in a semester).

+- 1. Personal illness of the student

+- 2. Dr. Note or Hospitalization

-(See paragraph C below for absences beyond the 5th in a semester). - B. Basis for Granting Excused Absence Status: (See paragraph C below for absences beyond the 5th in a semester). - 1.
-Personal illness of the student - Inclement weather that would be dangerous to the life or health of a child if school is attended.
-Normally, inclement weather is defined as when buses do not run due to adverse weather conditions. - 3.
-Legal quarantine - 4.
-Death in immediate family - 5.
-An emergency or any other extenuating circumstances as determined by 'the principal or principal's designee.
-(Non-emergency absences must have prior approval before the absence in order to have excused status.) - C. After the fifth absence in a semester, additional documentation / verification of the nature of the absence will be required in determining if the absence is excused or unexcused.
+- 3. Inclement weather that would be dangerous to the life or health of a child if school is attended.
+Normally, inclement weather is defined as when buses do not run due to adverse weather conditions.

+- 4. Legal quarantine

+- 5. Death in immediate family

+- 6. An emergency or any other extenuating circumstances as determined by 'the principal or principal's designee.
+(Non-emergency absences must have prior approval before the absence in order to have excused status.)

+- 7. Court subpoena

+- 8. Religious Holidays

+- 9. Absences approved by principal

+- C. After the fifth absence in a semester, additional documentation / verification of the nature of the absence will be required in determining if the absence is excused or unexcused.
 A doctor's excuse must be presented or, in the absence of a doctor's excuse, the parent must arrange for a conference with the principal or designee within three (3) days of the child's return to school for consideration of excused status.